replot/replot-map/README.md

 ### Basic Usage
-In the simplest case, just supply data and svg paths (as Javascript arrays) and specify the keys for IDs and weights of data and IDs and titles of paths:
+In the simplest case, just supply data and svg paths (as Javascript arrays) and specify the keys for geocodes and weights of data and IDs and titles of paths:

 ``` javascript
 render() {